fcseidl/fractalinator/README.md

 ## Usage
 Fractalinator drawing windows are managed by the ```Artwork``` class.
 To make a fractalination, simply construct an ```Artwork``` object.
 Calling ```Artwork()``` will open a drawing window with the default settings.
 To save your drawing, press the 1 key while in the drawing window.
 Your art will be saved to a file named ```fractalination-[n].png```.
-Other number keys (2-9) behave similarly, but save a more detailed image with the resolution increased multiplied by the number on the key.
+Other number keys (2-9) behave similarly, but save a more detailed image with the resolution multiplied by the number on the key.

 The default settings can be changed with a number of keyword arguments.
 Mostly notably, the ```cmap_name``` argument allows you to choose any [matplotlib colormap](https://matplotlib.org/stable/gallery/color/colormap_reference.html).
 The full set of keyword arguments is described below.
 | **Name** | **Default** | **Description** |